jackyzha0/quartz/content/notes/01-network and hardware protocols.md

 Network Layer ≡ IP layer

-Port number distinguishes addresses at the IP layer
+Port number distinguishes addresses at the transport/application layer.

+ARP - to find destination MAC address given IP address
+- send broadcast message to everyone - who had this IP address?
+What is your MAC address
+- the store the results of the MAC:IP pairing
+-